 - When the plant is in place, cut the top off the cane at about 10 inches above the ground; make your cut just above a node.
 This pruning at planting time will cause the cane to grow more strongly when spring comes.
 When new sprouts come up around the original cane in spring, cut down the original cane to the ground; the new shoots will grow rapidly.

-- Mulch raspberries planted in fall to prevent frost from heaving plants out of the soil.
+- Mulch raspberries planted in autumn prevent frost from heaving plants out of the soil.